Email Deliverability Statistics (2026): What Our Data Actually Shows

 The Check-by-Check Breakdown

-Every email we test goes through 16+ discrete checks.
-Here’s the full picture, sorted from best to worst:
+List-Unsubscribe is the worst check on the board at 14%, and HTML best practices the second worst at 42%.
+Every email we test goes through 16+ discrete checks, sorted here from best to worst:

 Deliverability Check Pass Rates